hekailiang/squirrel/README.md

     ...
     fsm.removeDeclarativeListener(externalModule);
 ```
 By doing this external module code does not need to implement any state machine listener interface.
 Only add few annotations on methods which will be hooked during transition phase.
 The parameters of method is also type safe, and will automatically be inferred to match corresponding event.
-User can find sample code in *org.squirrelframework.foundation.fsm.UntypedStateMachineTest*.
+This is a good approach for **Separation of Concerns**.
+User can find sample usage in *org.squirrelframework.foundation.fsm.StateMachineLogger*.

 * **Transition Extension Methods**
 Each transition event also has corresponding extension method on AbstractStateMachine class which is allowed to be extended in customer state machine implementation class.